ansel86castro/Enterlib-Android/README.md

 As you can see you can use this expression `Account.Currency.Name` or this `AccountId.CurrencyId.Name` in the `where` method because by convention if the field is not found the then ORM will look for a field with the given name but ending in "Id".

 #### Using nonMapped Columns for filtering
-Suppose you want to retrieve all Accounts which have transactions and transaction's  Description start with 'Abc'.
+Suppose you want to retrieve all the accounts having its transactions's descriptions begining with 'Abc'.
 ```java
  IRepository<Account> map = context.getRepository(Account.class);
  IQuerable<Account> querable  = map.query()